11 Truths You Need To Know About Using Retinol

 Yes—modify your use based on sun exposure.

-If you're heading out on a sunny holiday, stop using your retinoid.
+If you're heading out on a sunny holiday, always use retinols at night.
+They are not photostable, meaning they break down chemically in sunlight, so you shouldn’t use retinol in your morning routine.
 "I wouldn't use retinol before direct sun exposure, like a vacation on a beach or a big outdoor event," said Mieloch.
 And no matter what, when you're using a retinol, sunscreen is an absolute must!

 Suspend acids and other exfoliants at first.